Auckland

 In this course students will develop an understanding of the Science and study of Psychology.
 This includes conducting student led psychological research, how psychological theory interacts to explain how aggression is applied within Forensic psychology.
 Understanding how psychology looks to explain human attraction with application to a Field of practice within Advertising and Marketing.
 Students will investigate the nature of what is intelligence and what it will be.
 The Issues impacting psychological practice including Cultural and Gender Bias as well as the Ethical issues of using animals or children in psychological research.

 Level 3 Sociology allows students to explore the role that ideologies play in politics, conflict and law change.
 This course allows students to deepen their understanding of the major issues and debates affecting our world today, with a focus on understanding how ideologies have shaped views and actions of each side.
-Topics studied will include the current conflict between Russia and Ukraine, crime and punishment, including inquiring into a criminal case of their choice, and law and policy change in New Zealand.
+Topics studied will include current global conflicts, crime and punishment, including inquiring into a criminal case of their choice, and law and policy change in New Zealand.

 Students will select a social issue and plan and participate in a social action designed to educate their peers and to support the rights of others as part of this course.